Home > Departments > Science

 |Chemistry & Physics||

-Students' interests are piqued by being shown live demonstrations and we teach our students to understand the dichotomy between what we can and cannot directly see.
+Students' interests are piqued through live demonstrations as they try to understand the dichotomy between what we can and cannot directly see.
 This constitutes two contrasting views which we call macroscopic and microscopic.

 Live demonstrations are used to improve the level of inquiry engagement of students by getting them to hypothesise explanations for observations they will make during scientific demonstrations.
 For the hypothesising exercise to be effective in engaging students in more authentic scientific reasoning, the demonstration outcomes must be unexpected.
 In order for students to focus on their hypothesis and explanation, the demonstrations are related to the topics they are learning but not yet explained in the textbooks.
 With demonstrations anchored to topics learnt in the syllabus, students learn to apply familiar concepts to multiple situations.